Melbourne Law School: Notable alumni

 Four Melbourne Law School graduates have served as Chief Justice of Australia.
-This number includes Sir Owen Dixon, one of Australia's most eminent jurists, and Sir Isaac Isaacs, the first Jewish Chief Justice.
-Geoffrey Nettle, a current Justice of the High Court of Australia, graduated from Melbourne Law School.
+This number includes Sir Owen Dixon, one of Australia's most eminent jurists, and Sir Isaac Isaacs, the first Jewish chief justice.
+Geoffrey Nettle, a current justice of the High Court of Australia, graduated from Melbourne Law School.
 In addition, two Melbourne Law School graduates have served on the International Court of Justice: Hsu Mo and Hilary Charlesworth.

-Francis Gurry, the Director General of the World Intellectual Property Organization, Gillian Triggs, the President of the Australian Human Rights Commission, and Samuel Pisar, the UNESCO Special Envoy for Holocaust Education all graduated from Melbourne Law School.
+Francis Gurry, the director general of the World Intellectual Property Organization, Gillian Triggs, the president of the Australian Human Rights Commission, and Samuel Pisar, the UNESCO special envoy for Holocaust education, all graduated from Melbourne Law School.

-Melbourne Law School graduates in the business world include James P. Gorman, Chairman and CEO of Morgan Stanley.
+Melbourne Law School graduates in the business world include James P. Gorman, chairman and CEO of Morgan Stanley.

+Renowned lawyer, Leon Zwier, graduated from Melbourne Law School.

-Legal academics who graduated from Melbourne Law School include Sir David Derham, the founding Dean of Monash Law School, Greg Craven, the Vice-Chancellor of the Australian Catholic University, and Sir John Monash, a Vice-Chancellor of the University of Melbourne and decorated World War I general.
+Legal academics who graduated from Melbourne Law School include Sir David Derham, the founding dean of Monash Law School, Greg Craven, the vice-chancellor of the Australian Catholic University, and Sir John Monash, a vice-chancellor of the University of Melbourne and decorated World War I general.